csauve/t3hz0r.com/content/index.md

-# Hypertext, delivered fresh
+# Hypertext, delivered fresh*
 Hi, I'm [Connor Sauve](/about), and welcome to my blog!
 This is where I share my projects and interests in software, photography, art, and gaming.
+New 2018 content coming soon!

 ### Posts index